astrobytes-edu/astr596-modeling-universe/01-course-info/06-why-astr596-is-different.md

 ### The Jarring Transition: Student → Scientist

-As Martin Schwartz explains in his 2008 essay ["The Importance of Stupidity in Scientific Research"](https://doi.org/10.1242/jcs.033340) published in *Nature* (required reading for Week 1):
+As Martin Schwartz explains in his 2008 essay ["The Importance of Stupidity in Scientific Research"](https://doi.org/10.1242/jcs.033340) (required reading for Week 1):

 > **Undergraduate coursework**: Getting the right answers, feeling smart when you know them.
 >